rverschae/rverschae.github.io/_pages/about.md

 I have participated in international projects and developed algorithms for large-scale industrial systems, and at age 48 (2026), I am an active researcher with over 75 publications in international conferences and journals.

+## Accomplishments

-In 2025, I received the **Technological and Scientific Development Award** from the Institute of Engineers of Chile for his work on Precision Agriculture.
+- In 2025, I received the **Technological and Scientific Development Award** from the Institute of Engineers of Chile for his work on Precision Agriculture.

+- In 2025, I was Elevation to the grade of IEEE Senior member

+- In 2024, I was Nominated as Associate Editor of the Journal Applied Soft Computing

 * * *